-This list of extinct animals is a list that will never grow shorter.
-It is a list of all the animals that we have lost forever.
+This list of extinct animals is a list that will never grow shorter, and it is a list of all the animals that we have lost forever.

 There are many reasons why these animals became extinct – some because they were hunted by humans and others who couldn’t adapt to change in their environment.
 This list serves as a reminder for us to stop hunting so many species today before it’s too late!

-The list of extinct animals includes the Tasmanian tiger, the dodo bird, and so many more.
+The list of extinct animals includes the Tasmanian tiger, the dodo bird, and many more.

 The Extinct Animals List

 The Dodo is known as one of the most famous extinct animals in history!
 It lived on an island called Mauritius and had no natural predators until humans arrived there in 1598 when they were immediately killed for sport or food.
 These flightless birds became extinct within just 100 years after this happened – likely because they couldn’t compete against other species that invaded their environment once it was gone.